MarcoGos/ha-addons/addon-vantagepro2mqtt/DOCS.md

 # About
-This add-on uses the [pyvantagepro](https://pypi.org/project/PyVantagePro/) library to communicate to a Davis weather station like Davis Vantage Pro and Davis Vantage Vue.
+This add-on uses the [pyvantagepro](https://pypi.org/project/PyVantagePro/) library to communicate with a Davis weather station like Davis Vantage Pro and Davis Vantage Vue.
 It produces several sensors via the MQTT integration under the device name "Davis Weather Station".

 # Configuration